Get in Touch

 • Card, table, matrix – formatting objects

-• Visualization filter, card, and report filters
+• Visual filters, cards, and report filters

 Working with a Multi-Table Model